-Typical applications of PP modeling are in spatial statistics \citep[e.g.][]{Diggle:2005} where the locations are coordinates in a subregion of $\mathbb{R}^2,$ but we consider more generally the location of points in a subregion of $\mathbb{R}^d.$ We assume simple PP models, that is at any given location ${\bf x}$ we will only ever realize at most one point at ${\bf x}.$ We also assume stationary PP models throughout, although this is not necessary in general.
-The simplest PP model is the Poisson \citep[e.g.][]{daley2003introduction}, where the probability of a point in the domain $\mathcal{D}$ belonging to the point pattern is given by the Poisson distribution with rate parameter given by the {\em first order intensity function}, $\lambda_Z,$ defined as which implies the average number of points one expects to be generated within an arbitrary subregion of $\mathcal{D}$ under the Poisson assumption.
-Furthermore, due to the memoryless property of the Poisson model, the existence of a point in some arbitrary Borel-measurable subregion $B$ of $\mathcal{D}$ is independent of the existence of a point in some arbitrary Borel-measureable subregion $B^\prime$ of $\mathcal{D}.$ For this reason, the Poisson model is referred to as a point process model of complete spatial randomness.
+We assume simple PP models, that is at any given location ${\bf x}$ we will only ever realize at most one point at ${\bf x}.$ We also assume stationary PP models throughout, although this is not necessary in general.
+The simplest PP model is the Poisson \citep[e.g.][]{daley2003introduction}, where the probability of a point in the domain $\mathcal{D}$ belonging to the point pattern is given by the Poisson distribution with rate parameter given by the {\em first order intensity}, $\lambda_Z,$ defined as

+which is simply the average number of points one expects to be generated at ${\bf x}$ under the Poisson assumption.
+Furthermore, due to the memoryless property of the Poisson model, the existence of a point in some arbitrary Borel-measurable subregion $B$ of $\mathcal{D}$ is independent of the existence of a point in some arbitrary Borel-measureable subregion $B^\prime$ of $\mathcal{D}.$ For this reason, the Poisson model is referred to as a point process model of complete randomness.

-Besides the complete random point patterns of the Poisson model, we have already seen that there are two additional possibilities: {\em clustered point patterns} and {\em regular point patterns}.
-These cases will necessarily require additional parameterization to capture the form of non-independence of points that give rise to clustered or regular point patterns.
-The straightforward extension of the intensity function formulation of the Poisson model is to introduce the so-called {\em second order intensity function}, $\lambda_{2,Z}$, defined as The second-order intensity function simply captures the expected number of points that will jointly co-occur in infinitesimal regions about ${\bf x}$ and ${\bf x}^\prime.$ One can also classify the type of PP using these intensity functions and the first order intensities by essentially considering the covariance properties of the process~\citep{Diggle:2005}: That is, a positive covariance $C_Z({\bf x},{\bf x}^\prime)=\lambda_{2,Z}({\bf x},{\bf x}^\prime)-\lambda_Z({\bf x})\lambda_Z({\bf x}^\prime)$ indicates that it is relatively more likely for points to co-occur than under the Poisson model, which generates clustered point patterns.
-Similarly, a negative covariance indicates that it is relatively less likely for points to co-occur than under the Poisson model, which generates regular point patterns.
+Besides the complete random point patterns of the Poisson model, there are two additional possibilities: {\em clustered point patterns} and {\em regular point patterns}.
+These cases necessarily require additional parameterization to capture the form of non-independence of points that give rise to clustered or regular point patterns.
+The straightforward extension of the Poisson model is to introduce the so-called {\em second order intensity }, $\lambda_{2,Z}$, defined as

+which simply captures the expected number of points that will jointly co-occur at ${\bf x}$ and ${\bf x}^\prime.$ The properties described by the intensities $\lambda_z, \lambda_{2,Z}$ provide one way of classifying the point process ~\citep{Diggle:2005}: